eamonfoy/ams-certs-renewal/readme.md

 ]}
 ].
 ```

-# Certification Renewal

-Instructions:
-    - Please prepare a config.json
+6. Note the same `Secure Password` is used by both Rabbit and renew_cers.ps1.
+It must be the same password in both.
+7. Next create a config.json which will be used by the renew_certs.ps1 to renew the LetsEncrypt Certs
-    - Put it in the same folder as this powershell script.
+8. Put the config.json it in the same folder as this powershell script `renew_certs.ps1`.
-    - /Users/eamonfoy/Documents/dev/ams-ops-sandbox/renew_certs.ps1.
-    - See sample config.json below:
+9. See sample config.json below:
 ```json
 {
         "CERTS": {